CIDCO-dev/Poseidon/README.md

 start browser and navigate to localhost or 127.0.0.1
 ```
 ###unit test
-some of these test needs to be repaired, some require the physical equipement
+some of these tests needs to be repaired, some requires the physical equipement

 ```
 catkin_make run_tests -DCATKIN_BLACKLIST_PACKAGES="libmavconn;echoboat_odometry;mavros_msgs;mavros;mavros_extras;test_mavros;gnss_mosaic_x5;